dorlib/todo-list-manager/README.md

 The main purposes of the project are to gain more experience with golang and known & popular frameworks and technologies.
 Also practise clean code, SOLID principles of golang and microservices architacture, while building a real world solution with. </br>
-In addition, gain experience of taste of what its like working with other team members on the same </br>
+In addition, gain experience and taste of what its like working with other team members on the same </br>
 codebase, working with git and with the technologies github has to offer like github workflows. </br>

 The CLI is written with a framework called "cobra" for CLI creation and managment, and GORM as an ORM library.